Juan Vildo Marin

-Juan Vildo Marin, otherwise known as Vildo Marin (born March 9, 1959 in Corozal Town, Corozal District, Belize) is a Belizean politician and People's United Party member.
+Juan Vildo Marin, otherwise known as Vildo Marin (born March 9, 1959, in Corozal Town, Corozal District, Belize) is a Belizean politician and People's United Party member.
 He represented Corozal Bay, which includes Corozal Town, in the House of Representatives of Belize.

 Marin is married.
 He has a B.A. from the Southeastern Louisiana University.
 He was elected to the House in 1989 from Corozal Bay and has been reelected in every election since then.
-As of 2007, he holds the positions Minister for Agriculture and Fisheries and Deputy Prime Minister under Said Musa's government.
+As of 2007, he holds the positions the minister for Agriculture and Fisheries and the deputy prime minister under Said Musa's government.